 Albums

-Most of the Thompson Twins' albums are long out of print.
-Arista never seemed keen on a complete reissue series with the correct bonus tracks, and instead saw fit to issue a constant stream of spurious compilations.
-In response to this, myself and other TT fans have gone about creating our own 'remasters' from vinyl and tape sources.
+For years Arista never seemed keen on a complete reissue series of the Thompson Twins albums with the correct bonus tracks, and instead saw fit to issue a constant stream of spurious compilations.
+In response to this, myself and other TT fans went about creating our own 'remasters' from vinyl and tape sources.
 These predate any official reissues by a good few years.
-Starting in 2008, Edsel Records gained the rights to reissue some TT material from SonyBMG.
+Starting in 2008, Edsel Records gained the rights to reissue some TT material from SonyBMG, and consequently, a large chunk of the 'Twins albums are back in print after many years of being unavailable.

 |